GabrieleDed/bored/README.md

             DELETE /api/activity/{id} -deletes a specified entity

+                400 Bad Request - The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing).[33]

+                404 Not Found - The requested resource could not be found but may be available in the future.
+Subsequent requests by the client are permissible.

+                500 Internal Server Error - A generic error message, given when an unexpected condition was encountered and no more specific message is suitable
+                501 Not Implemented- The server either does not recognize the request method, or it lacks the ability to fulfil the request.
+Usually this implies future availability (e.g., a new feature of a web-service API)

     - [x] A method to update entity by ID.
 Accepts entity to update and returns updated entity

             PUT /api/activity/{id} - updates a specified entity

+                400 Bad Request - The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing).[33]

+                404 Not Found - The requested resource could not be found but may be available in the future.
+Subsequent requests by the client are permissible.

+                500 Internal Server Error - A generic error message, given when an unexpected condition was encountered and no more specific message is suitable
+                501 Not Implemented- The server either does not recognize the request method, or it lacks the ability to fulfil the request.
+Usually this implies future availability (e.g., a new feature of a web-service API)

-- [ ] Each method should have HTTP method defined
+- [x] Each method should have HTTP method defined
-- [ ] Each method should have URI defined (use {id} as entity ID placeholder)
+- [x] Each method should have URI defined (use {id} as entity ID placeholder)
-- [ ] Should return all 4xx errors in unified format.
+- [x] Should return all 4xx errors in unified format.
 Define format using `joi` language
-- [ ] Should return all 5xx errors in unified format.
+- [x] Should return all 5xx errors in unified format.
 Define format using `joi` language

 ## UI definition
 - [ ] Define the structure of how visually the WEB system is going to look like